derrandz/gemini-dht-spec/Peer-Logic-And-Features.md

 The direct communication model is specified as follows:

 1. The nucleus peer expects to have its edge peers addresses in a list, either produced from its routing table or retrieved from the chain or some other party*.
-2. The edge peers are not required to be in the routing table of the nucleus peer.
+2. The edge peers are not required to be direct neighbors of the peer (_i.e: in the routing table of the nucleus peer_).
-3. The nucleus peer sequentially and linearly communicates with the nodes in the provided edge peers addresses list
+3. The nucleus peer sequentially and linearly communicates with the nodes in the provided edge peers addresses list [a]
 4. Order is irrelevant in this equation
 5. Direct communication will have a separate channel(s) and will not be bound to maximum connections and connection pooling constraints. (_refer to the [Transport Protocol & Security Section](https://github.com/pokt-network/gemelos/wiki/Transport-Logic-And-Security) for more information_)
 6. Direct communication messages will specify the `Direct` communication type in the messages header. (_Check [Messages In The Overlay](https://github.com/pokt-network/gemelos/wiki/Messages-In-The-Overlay) section for more information_)

+[a]: Better ways of establishing direct communication from a singular nucleus towards a multitude of edges are also feasible, such as broadcast and multicast, however, for security and performance purposes, we will not cover this in this specification.
+In case there is a serious interest in exploring such avenues, a broadcast model could be possible if some underlying implementation allows it over the internet, say sockets for instance or some special router nodes to act as channels for such broadcast.

 #### 2. (WIP: will need to incorporate network phase) Passaround Communication / Progressive Multicast